alex-lc/portfolio-next/posts/hello-world.md

 ---
 title: 'Hello, World!'
 date: '2021-06-10'
+excerpt: 'I am taking the time to recreate my portfolio using Next.js as I learn the benefits it can provide on top of React.'
 ---

 I am taking the time to recreate my portfolio using Next.js as I learn the benefits it can provide on top of React.